 Kate was elected a Parent Governor in October 2016.
 She is a psychologist, ex-medic, speaker and author with a special interest in emotional problems and considerable experience working with teenagers.
 Her books include those on self-harm, eating disorders, anxiety and stress.
 She has over 15 years’ experience working with multi-disciplinary teams involved in supporting teens and young people including child protection.
 Most of all she is passionate about enabling people to reach their potential and the role of emotional resilience and confidence training in this.

-Steve became a parent governor in 2014 and is now a Co-opted Govenor.
+Steve became a Parent Governor in 2014 and is now a Co-opted Governor.
 At present, he sits on the Finance, Curriculum & Performance and Admissions Committees.
-He is also the link governor for Classics and Physical Education – a particular interest of his.
+He is also the Link Governor for Classics and Physical Education – a particular interest of his.
 Steve is Headteacher at Whitehill Junior School, taking up the position in September 2013; prior to that, he taught in schools in Luton and Hitchin.
 Steve’s wife, Sally, is Assistant Head at HGS and his daughter is a former student in the Sixth Form.

 Katharine attended the school as a student from 1978-1985.
 She completed a Classics degree at Newnham College, Cambridge, and then worked for five years as an administrator in Life Assurance.
 She did a PGCE in Classics in 1994 and returned to Hitchin Girls' School as a teacher of Classics.
 She became Head of the Classics in 2003 as well as the Head of Year in 2014.
 Her daughter started at HGS in September 2012: the fourth generation of her family to attend here.
 Katharine is a member of the Finance and Resources Committee.